corneliusrenken/Habit-Tracker/server/api-reference.md

 `post` **/api/habits**

-*creates and returns created habit & creates a false occurrence at the dateString*
+*creates and returns created habit & creates a not-completed occurrence at the dateString*

 **Body Properties:**
 - userId: number `required`